500 Days Of Film Reviews 20 Terrifying Horror Films

 The Cabin In The Woods

-I thoroughly enjoyed The Cabin In The Woods - it is such an exhilarating film.
+I thoroughly enjoyed The Cabin In The Woods - this is such an exhilarating film.
 It is not particularly scary but has so many brilliantly dark twists and turns.
 The less you know the better!
 The Cabin In The Woods Review

 13. Psychological Horror